[5 Minute Read]

 Manufacturers design and test their cables to perform at specific frequencies depending on the applications intended to run over them.
 Category 6, for example, is designed to be tested up to 250Mhz and provide a positive signal-to-noise ratio out to that frequency.
 This capability enables gigabit ethernet to run as intended over the cable with an acceptable amount of packet loss.
 Cat 5e, on the other hand, was only designed to 100Mhz.

 One should not get caught up in manufacturer claims of “tested to 350Mhz vs. 400Mhz”.
-The real question is, “what is the signal to noise ratio at the frequency of the system you are running.”
-You can test a barbed wire out to 1000Mhz, but it’s still barbed wire.
+The real question is, “What is the signal-to-noise ratio at the frequency of the system you are running.”
+You can test a barbed wire out to 1000Mhz, but it's still barbed wire.

-Q: What are test results about and why do they matter?
+Q: What are test results about, and why do they matter?

 Q: What's the industry standard for a warranty?

 Most connectivity and cable companies will tout a 25-year warranty.
 Truthfully, if the cabling system works after the contractor tests it, it should last every bit of 25 years.
-The exception being if someone does something to the system that materially alters or changes it.
+The exception is if someone does something to the system that materially alters or changes it.
 The electrons will not “quit working” one day.
 ASD® is proud to offer a lifetime warranty.

 Q: What should the end deliverable be for a structured cabling system?

 When properly designed and installed, the end deliverable should be a structured cabling system that supports the customer’s needs now and well into the foreseeable future.
 The MDF (Main Distribution Frames) and IDF (Intermediate Distribution Frames) should be well thought out, and cables should be neatly dressed.
 It should have additional cable runs that support a wireless overlay and have sufficient bandwidth in the backbone to handle a step-change in bandwidth needs.
-For the last 20 years, clients have utilized more bandwidth in the current year than the year preceding it, and this trend shows no sign of slowing down.
-We’ve never heard ever say, “we put in too much cable.”

 Q: What should I budget for my structured cabling project?

-Editor's Note: This post was originally published in October, 2017 and has been updated for freshness, accuracy, and comprehensiveness.
+Editor's Note: This post was originally published in October 2017 and has been updated for freshness, accuracy, and comprehensiveness.